transcelerate/ddf-home/github-support.md

 - Access the code
 - Contribute (i.e. openly review, suggest changes, etc.).

-The Study Definitions Repository (SDR) Reference Implementation has been deployed onto GitHub, a popular platform for Open source.
-Having the SDR RI developed and deployed as open source and vendor agnostic supports collaboration, transparency, and innovation across the industry.
+The Study Definitions Repository (SDR) Reference Implementation has been shared via GitHub, a popular platform for open source.
+Having the SDR RI designed and developed to be open source and vendor agnostic supports collaboration, transparency, and innovation across the industry.

 ## GitHub Access